 You have to look at your overall metabolic profile.
 What does your metabolic profile look like, for example, in terms of your cholesterol, HDL, LDL, and oxidized LDL?
 You need to know your homocysteine level.
 You need to know your fibrinogen level.
 You need to know your D3 level, your K2 level.

-	Americans who want to improve their bone health by eliminating their vitamin D deficiency should take vitamin D3 supplements.
-And by taking vitamin K2 supplements as well, they will make sure their bodies absorb bone-building calcium in their bones where it belongs and not their arteries.
+Americans who want to improve their bone health by increasing their vitamin D intake should take vitamin D3 supplements.* And by taking vitamin K2 supplements as well, they will make sure their bodies absorb bone-building calcium in their bones where it belongs and not their arteries.*

 Fred Pescatore, MD, is a traditionally trained physician practicing nutritional medicine.
 To pursue his vision of a more personalized and healthful program, Dr. Pescatore opened Partners in Integrative Medicine.
 He is the author of several important books, including his newest book, The Hamptons Diet Cookbook, the follow up to his NY Times best seller The Hamptons Diet.
 He was the Associate Medical Director at the famed Atkins Center for five years.
 He is the President of the AHCC Research Association, President of the International and American Association of Clinical Nutritionists and is a member of the National Association of Physician Broadcasters, amongst other organizations.
 For more information, visit www.hamptonsdiet.com.

 Subscribe to get email notifications about the latest Davinci blog posts